Important Classes of Morphisms and the Relative Cotangent Sequence in Tangent Categories: Tangent E tale Morphisms

 \section{Tangent {\'E}tale Morphisms}

 We now discuss the final topic of the paper: that of $T$-{\'e}tale morphisms.
-These are the morphisms in a tangent category which play the role of local diffeomorphisms.
-In fact, in \cite[Theorem 3.45]{GeoffMarcelloTSubmersionPaper} the authors show that the monic $T$-{\'e}tale maps which are also display morphisms form a class of maps which are analogous to open embeddings of smooth submanifolds in differential geometry.
-Because of the importance of open immersions and also because {\'e}tale morphisms give the local flavour of a category of geometric objects, we are thus obliged to study $T$-{\'e}tale morphisms in the same systematic way as we studied $T$-immersions and $T$-unramified morphisms.
+These are the morphisms in a tangent category which play the role of local diffeomorphisms in differential geometry\footnote{It should be noted, however, that it is not the case that such $T$-{\'e}tale morphisms coincide with all notions of local homeomorphism one may want to consider in all tangent categories, but instead something different.
+We show below, for instance, that there are monic $T$-{\'e}tale maps in $\CAlg{R}^{\op}$ which can be non-open closed immersions and hence complementary to being a ``local homeomorphism'' of schemes.} In fact, in \cite[Theorem 3.45]{GeoffMarcelloTSubmersionPaper} the authors show that the monic $T$-{\'e}tale maps which are also display morphisms form a class of maps which are analogous to open embeddings of smooth submanifolds in differential geometry\footnote{We will see below, however, that this analogy fails at the level of schemes in the sense that some monic $T$-{\'e}tale morphisms fail to be open immersions of schemes (and in fact can even be \emph{closed} immersions of schemes).}.
+Because of the importance of open immersions and also because {\'e}tale morphisms give the local flavour of a category of geometric objects, we are thus obliged to study $T$-{\'e}tale morphisms in the same systematic way as we studied $T$-immersions, $T$-submersions, split $T$-submersions, and $T$-unramified morphisms.